ucsb-cs16/w19/_lectures/lect05.md

 ---
 num: "lect05"
 desc: "Functions, print vs. return, Memory Stack"
-ready: false
+ready: true
 pdfurl: ""
 lecture_date: 2019-01-22
 ---

 * A reminder to read through labs, lecture notes, and homework readings thoroughly- these often contain most of the information you should need for a particular assignment
  * The labs will only get harder as the course progresses, so it's important to read carefully
- * Reading the textbook sections are crucial
+ * Reading the textbook sections is crucial!
  * Good practice to review code in lecture notes and the book and run it yourself
-* Office hours will remained the same for now (found on the course website), so use them to your advantage
+* Office hours will remain the same for now (found on the course website), so use them to your advantage
-* On the exams, you will have to do everything yourself, on paper
+* On the exams, you will have to do everything yourself, on paper, so make sure you can do by yourself any work that the tutors/TAs helped you with and any work that you did with your lab partner.

 # Review - Control Structures: Loops
 *Remember to initialize your variables*
  * The iteration variable needs to be declared/initialized outside the loop body
-  * You must alter the value of this variable within the body of the loop so that you will eventually reach the stopping condition, otherwise you will hit an infinite loop
+ * You must alter the value of this variable within the body of the loop so that you will eventually reach the stopping condition, otherwise you will be stuck in an infinite loop

 * Coding process
   * Start with a skeleton program, make sure you declare and initialize all the variables you need